robert-warneke/project-showcase/README.md

 # project-showcase

-This repository is a collection of my various personal projects that I have chosen to showcase for my portfolio.
+This repository is a collection of my various projects that I have chosen to showcase for my portfolio.

 View my portfolio at https://robertwarneke.com